metallb/metallb/website/content/usage/_index.md

 work around a Kubernetes limitation, and to work with limited IP addresses.

-Example configuration for two services you want to share the same ip address.
+Here is an example configuration of two services that share the same ip address:

 ```yaml
 apiVersion: v1